February 23, 2022

 First, organizations must verify and control or limit connection to and use of external information systems.
 This practice focused on controlling and managing the connection between the company network and the outside, as well as limiting personal devices accessing company networks and systems.

 Second, organizations must control information posted or processed on publicly accessible information systems.
-Under this practice, organizations are limiting who can publish to your public systems and limiting the actual publishing of controlled information.
+Under this practice, organizations are limiting who can publish to your public systems and limiting the actual publishing of controlled unclassified information (CUI).

 Identification & Authentication